Technologicat/mcpyrate/README.md

 By default, `unparse` attempts to render code that can be `eval`'d (expression) or `exec`'d (statements).
 But if the AST contains any AST markers, then the unparsed result cannot be `eval`'d or `exec`'d.
 If you need to delete AST markers recursively, see `mcpyrate.markers.delete_markers`.

-When debugging macros, it is often useful to see the invisible AST nodes `Expr` and `Module`.
+When debugging macros, it is often useful to see the invisible AST nodes `Expr` and `Module`, which have no surface syntax representation.
 To show them, as well as display line numbers, pass the named argument `debug=True`.
 Then the result cannot be `eval`'d or `exec`'d, but it shows much more clearly what is going on.

 The line numbers shown in debug mode are taken from *statement* AST nodes, because in Python, a statement typically begins a new line.
 If you need to see line numbers stored in *expression* AST nodes, then instead of `unparse`, you can use the function `mcpyrate.dump` to view the raw AST.
 The output will be very verbose, so it is recommended to do this only for a minimally small AST snippet.